ChrisBenua/JSONDecoderEncoderBenchmarks/README.md

   - 31.1 mb
 - So each `CodingKey` adds around 1.8 kb to application binary size.

-So if shared `CodingKey` will be implemented we could:
+So if shared `CodingKey` is implemented we could:

 - Optimize application size
 - Optimize overall application performance due to boosting `swift_conformsToProtocol` method by `__swift5_proto` section size reduction.